epandurski/hydra_login2f/README.md

 You can find a working example in the `example/` directory.

-## Environment varialbles
+## Configuration

-Those are the most important *hydra_login2f* settings with their default values:
+*hydra_login2f*'s behavior can be controlled with environment variables.
+Here are the most important settings with their default
+values:

 ``` shell
 # The port on which `hydra_login2f` will run.